 My husband Jim and I have been married for 25 years and have four adult kids, a demanding cat, and a sweet rescue dog.
-I love hiking and kayaking, yoga, parks, cooking, and studying foreign languages.
+I love hiking and kayaking, yoga, visiting our parks, cooking, and studying foreign languages.
 I'm a survivor of domestic violence and was a single mom for several years.
-My son and I benefited directly from the support of our fellow Minnesotans and I am dedicated to strengthening the programs that helped us and to giving back to our community.
+My son and I benefited directly from the support of our fellow Minnesotans and I am dedicated to strengthening the programs that helped us and giving back to our community.

+I’ve been active in our community for decades, investing my time in creating a just place where everyone belongs and feels welcome.
+I am a hockey mom who managed my kids’ teams for years, and also served on the Eastview Hockey Board.
+I worked as registrar, coordinator of the girls’ league, and organized the fundraising program.
 I was also an active volunteer at ISD 196 schools as my kids made their way from elementary school through high school.
 I was there planting trees at Oak Ridge School, working on international fairs, chaperoning field trips, and spending time as a classroom volunteer.

 A few years ago, I made a conscious commitment to use my time and my privilege to work for racial and economic justice in Minnesota.
 My husband and I volunteer regularly at the Open Door, and commit our time and resources to helping families in our community live with dignity.
 I have also lifted my voice and stood with community members to call for action in the officer involved shooting of a Black man in Eagan.
 I have volunteered my time with organizations working for justice, and I consciously use my white privilege to lift up the people who are too often let down by our systems.